iTwin/itwinjs-core/core/frontend-devtools/README.md

   * `overlay=`: 1 to draw as an overlay, 0 to draw normally (with depth).
   * `priority=`: 1 to enforce subcategory display priority, 0 to ignore.
 * `fdt subcat priority` - Override display priority of one or more subcategories.
 Only has an effect on plan projection models.
 The first argument is a comma-separated list of subcategory Ids; the second is the integer priority value.
 Omit the second argument to clear the overrides for the specified subcategories.
-* `fdy toggle reality preload` - Toggles the display of preloaded reality tile bounding boxes.
+* `fdt toggle reality preload` - Toggles the display of preloaded reality tile bounding boxes.
 * `fdt toggle reality freeze`  - Toggles the freezing of reality tile loading, when the reality tiles are frozen new reality tiles are not downloaded or purged.
 * `fdt toggle reality logging` - Toggle the logging of reality tile loading and selection diagnostics to the console.
 * `fdt toggle reality bounds` - Toggle the display of bounding boxes for reality tiles.